argoproj-labs/argocd-image-updater/docs/configuration/registries.md

 # Configuring Container Registries

-ArgoCD Image Updater comes with support for the following registries out of the
+Argo CD Image Updater comes with support for the following registries out of the
 box:

 * Docker Hub Registry